 Thailand is a collage of animated scenes that comprise bustling modern cities crowded with motorbikes and tuk-tuks, hill tribes selling handicrafts, lush landscapes dotted with traditional farming villages, ancient ruins and stunning coastlines peppered with gorgeous beaches and blue lagoons.
 Such a captivating portrait explains why Thailand is Southeast Asia’s most popular travel destination.

 Thailand’s capital city and by far the largest city in the country, Bangkok, is a buzzing cosmopolis of high rise buildings, magnificent palaces, ancient temples, glittering nightclubs, bustling markets and streets lined with vendors hawking souvenirs and tantalizing foods.
-While the city is sometimes described as a concrete jungle jam-packed with noisy traffic and air pollution, Bangkok is not without its natural beauty that is seen in its remaining canals, green spaces
+While the city is sometimes described as a concrete jungle jam-packed with noisy traffic and air pollution, Bangkok is not without its natural beauty that is seen in its remaining canals, green spaces, and flowering tropical plants.
+The famous tourist street, Khao San Road, is a good place, to begin with, its cheap shopping, dining, and nightlife.

 The islands off the coast of Thailand are famous throughout the world for their beautiful beaches, others for their gorgeous scenery and some even claim their fame for the party atmosphere.
 There are three main sets of islands in Thailand.
 To the east of Bangkok there are Ko Samet and Ko Chang, in the Gulf Ko Samui lie Ko Pha Ngan and Ko Tao, and in the Andaman Phuket and Ko Phi Phi.
 Phuket is the country’s largest and most developed island, connected to the mainland by two bridges.
 Ko Phi Phi is famous for the movie “The Beach”, while Ko Tao is Thailand’s diving mecca.
 But there are many, many more beautiful islands to choose from.